Visit all of our videos on VBMA TV

 Our meetings are open to anyone and visitors are always welcome.

-The Vancouver Barracks Military Association meets on the 3rd Tuesday of each month at the 40 et 8 Chateau at 1600 hours, or 4:00 PM to civilians.
+The Vancouver Barracks Military Association meetings are held at the 40 et 8 Chateau in Vancouver.
+In the past, our meetings were at 5 PM in the middle of the week.
+However, we are changing meeting dates to weekends, to make them more accessable to people working weekdays.
+The first meeting will be Saturday January 7th.
 The Chateau is located at 7607 NE 26th Ave, Vancouver, WA.
 We will post any changes to meeting times or locations on this website.

 Timeline of Significant Events

 |1804 - 1805||Lewis and Clark Expedition travel through the Pacific Northwest|

 |1837||Captain Benjamin Bonneville expedition explores the "Oregon Country" and establishes the beginning of the Oregon Trail.
 Other military expeditions visit the Pacific Northwest and make recommendations about where to make the international border between the United States and British Territories.|

 |1846||Congress authorizes the U.S. Army to establish military posts along the Oregon Trail to safeguard pioneers|

 |1846 - 1848||The Mexican - American War delays this plan as U.S. Army troops are sent south to fight.|